Texas Fertility Insurance Coverage

 Coverage Details

 Texas is primarily a mandate-to-offer state for IVF rather than a broad mandate-to-cover state.
-Insurance Code Chapter 1366 requires certain insurers to offer infertility/IVF coverage to group policyholders, but the employer generally has to elect that coverage and older statutory eligibility limits can apply when the IVF benefit is purchased.
-Insurance Code ?
-1366.104 separately requires coverage for standard fertility preservation services when cancer treatment may impair fertility.
+Insurance Code Chapter 1366 requires certain insurers to offer infertility/IVF coverage to group policyholders, but the employer generally has to elect that coverage, and § 1366.005 imposes eligibility conditions when the IVF benefit is purchased: a continuous infertility history of at least five years or infertility associated with listed medical causes (such as endometriosis, in utero DES exposure, blocked or surgically removed fallopian tubes, or oligospermia), and fertilization using the spouse's sperm.
+Insurance Code § 1366.104 separately requires coverage for standard fertility preservation services when cancer treatment may impair fertility.
 Texas does not create a general Medicaid IVF benefit, religious and issuer exceptions exist in Chapter 1366, and self-funded ERISA plans are generally outside state insurance mandates.

 Self-Funded Employer Plans (ERISA)